RareSkills/cairo-tutorial/content/cairo-events.md

 As expected, **variable names are NOT optional in Cairo events.** While Solidity allows anonymous event parameters, Cairo requires explicit field names in event struct definitions for all parameters.

 # Can events be inherited through parent contracts and interfaces?
 Cairo does not support event inheritance.
-Instead, to reuse events across contracts, you include components in your contract and explicitly list their event definitions within your contract's `#[event]` enum using the `#[flat]` attribute.
-The events must also be publicly exported to be accessible in other contracts.
+Instead, to reuse events across contracts, you use components.
+Components define their own events, and when you include a component in your contract, you reference the component's event type in your contract's `#[event]` enum using the `#[flat]` attribute.
+This allows multiple contracts to emit the same events by using the same component, without needing to redefine the events in each contract.

 For a refresher on key differences between events in Solidity and Cairo, here's a table that shows a clear comparison: